Military history of African Americans: Philippine–American War

-World War I and Interwar Period
+World War I

 When the war broke out, several African-Americans joined Allied armies.
 Most notably, Eugene Bullard and Bob Scanlon joined the French Foreign Legion within weeks of the start of the war.
 Of the twelve African-Americans who joined the Legion at the start, only two survived the war.

 The U.S. armed forces remained segregated through World War I as a matter of policy and practice, and despite the effort of Black leadership to overcome that discrimination.
 The National Association for the Advancement of Colored People (NAACP) had been formed in 1909 to move Black equality of opportunity forward, but with the declaration of war in 1917 civil rights leader W.E.B.
 Du Bois declared an acceptable fall-back in the effort.
 "First your country, then your rights!" became the NAACP slogan.

+Du Bois argued that the so-called 'double consciousness', a phrase he coined in the early 1900s, became more pronounced with this return of troops.
+African American soldiers who had fought for American and European freedom and democracy overseas now returned to the segregated and discriminatory American society's, intensifying their awareness of their dual identity.

 The optimistic belief was that by serving valiantly in the nation's war effort Blacks would gain the respect and equality that had been elusive thus far.
 But it was pitted against an underlying unwillingness by the War Department to become a vehicle for social change.
 Secretary of War Newton D. Baker had made it clear that, though African Americans would be fairly treated in the military, the department could not "undertake at this time to settle the so-called race question."
 Instead, the practices that limited equality and opportunity in civilian society were carried over to military society.